dalibo/emaj/docs/en/webUsage.rst

 * the rollback properties,
 * its progress,
 * the final report returned to the user, when the operation is completed,
-* and the detail of the operation plan, showing each elementary step, with its duration and optionaly estimates computed by E-Maj at the operation initialisation.
+* the detail of the operation plan, showing each elementary step, with its duration and optionaly estimates computed by E-Maj at the operation initialisation,
+* and information about rollback sessions.

 .. figure:: images/emajweb_rollbackdetails.png
    :align: center

-   Figure 12 – Details of a Rollback operation.
+   Figure 14 – Details of a Rollback operation.

 E-Maj environment state
 -----------------------

 By selecting the "*E-Maj*" tab of the main bar, the user reaches an overview of the E-Maj environment state.

-First, some items are displayed:

-* the installed PostgreSQL and E-Maj versions,
+First, the installed PostgreSQL and E-Maj versions are displayed.
-* the disk space used by E-Maj (log tables, technical tables and their indexes), and the part of the global database space it represents.

 If the user is connected with a "*superuser*" role, some buttons allow to create, update or drop the *emaj* extension, depending on the context.

+Then the disk space used by E-Maj (log tables, technical tables and their indexes), and the part of the global database space it represents are displayed.

-Then, the environment integrity is checked; the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.
+Next, the environment integrity is checked; the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.

 The page ends with a list of the extension parameters value, be they present in the *emaj_param table* or set to their default value.